memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 snapshot ready for use.

 Now, the data we'll be using in our queries can be classified as follows:
-  * nodes, labeled as either "Hero" or "Comic"
+  * nodes, labeled as "Hero", "Comic", or "ComicSeries
     * a "Hero" node has a "name" attribute corresponding to both a hero's moniker and her/his real name (e.g. "SPIDER-MAN/PETER PARKER")
-    * a "Comic" node has a "name" attribute corresponding to the abbreviated comic series name and the issue/volume number if it's included (e.g. "AT2" corresponds to "Astonishing Tales Volume 2")
+    * a "Comic" node has a "name" attribute corresponding to the abbreviated comic series name and the issue/volume number if it's included (e.g.
+      "Astonishing Tales Vol. 2 12")
+    * a "ComicSeries" node has a "title" attribute corresponding to the title of the series a given comic is a part of, e.g. the "Comic" node "AMAZING SPIDER-MAN VOL 2.
+15" is part of series "AMAZING SPIDER-MAN VOL 2.".
+      In addition, each "ComicSeries" node has a "publishYear" attribute, which is a list of years in which the series was published.
-  * edges, labeled either "AppearedIn" or "AppearedInSameComic"
+  * edges, labeled "AppearedIn", "AppearedInSameComic", or "IsPartOfSeries"
     * edges connecting a "Hero" node to the "Comic" node it appears in are labeled "AppearedIn"
     * edges connecting two "Hero" nodes that appeared in the same comic are labeled "AppearedInSameComic"
+    * edges connecting a "Comic" node and its corresponding comic series it's part of are labeled "IsPartOfSeries"

 A visual scheme of our graph database is given below.